SHXZ7/aicte-internship/README.md

 🚀 Output
 Trained a predictive model to estimate carbon emissions based on selected features.
 Performed basic visualizations to explore relationships between variables.
 Prepared cleaned data ready for further analysis.

-📌 Notes
-If you encounter an xlrd error, install it via:

-bash
-Copy
-Edit
-pip install xlrd==2.0.1
 🙌 Acknowledgments
 This project is part of the AICTE Internship Program for gaining hands-on experience in climate analytics and data science.